 Their relationships with other Coastal Peoples varied.
 In general, they had friendly relations with the Kwakwaka’wka on the other side of Vancouver Island but somewhat guarded or even hostile relations with the Coastal Salish Peoples to the east.
 Contact with the Western world—British and Spanish began in the late 1700’s and brought the devastating diseases smallpox and influenza.
 Trading with Westerners brought in firearms, which some tribes used against others and fairly much devastated them.
 Where there were probably 30 to 40 thousand of the People at first contact, today, there are under 5000 on the homelands.

 It is accurate to say that though there are two areas of reserves today on the Southern Coast of Vancouver Island, their lands are mostly gone.
 Though there are still speakers of the language, it is in danger of being lost within 100 years, except perhaps on recordings.
 Though the people are still allowed to undertake some hunting and fishing, the restrictions are so great that it significantly impacts the cultural traditions.
 And though the beliefs are still told to the young, the beliefs of the Western World are at least as well-known to the youth.
-The People still are and still do, but now they must endeavor to be, to remain Nuu-Chah-Nulth, and that takes something out of the People that should not be removed.
-But that is how it is.
+Always, however, the People still are and still do, and endeavor to remain, Nuu-Chah-Nulth.